tolosaadam/AvalithChallange/README.md

 The API will be available at http://localhost:5000, and Swagger will automatically open when the API is running.

+## Unit Testing

+This project has implemented unit testing to ensure code quality and catch any potential bugs early in the development process.

+### Running the Tests

+To run the unit tests, follow these steps:

+1. Open the solution in Visual Studio.
+2. Open the Test Explorer window by going to `Test` > `Windows` > `Test Explorer`.
+3. Click on the `Run All` button to run all tests.

+All unit tests should pass without any errors.

 ## Authors

 - [Adam Ezequiel Tolosa](https://github.com/tolosaadam) - Unique Contributor.